The Carpathian Mountains is the third longest mountain range in Europe and runs through half a dozen countries.

 Austria, Czech Republic, Poland, Slovakia, Hungary

-The Carpathian Mountains aren’t a particularly high mountain range, the maximum height in the range is only 2,655m above sea-level, so this range certainly isn’t any competition for some of the more prominent mountain ranges around the world.
+The Carpathian Mountains aren’t a particularly high mountain range as the maximum height in the range is only 2,655 m above sea-level.
+So this range certainly isn’t any competition for some of the more prominent mountain ranges around the world.

 Here is a list of the highest mountains in the Carpathian Mountain Range: